dudmc3/mork30/DOCS.md

 (By _natural_ water we mean water in the environment, from a stream or rainfall.
 Water which you or another person did not already take from the environment.)

-If you store water, usually you'll need to track how much, in acre-feet, and when.
+If you store water, usually you‘ll need to track how much, in acre-feet, and when.
-You'll need to report the volume of diversion to storage, as well as when you withdraw it from storage later to put it to an authorized beneficial use.
+You‘ll need to report the volume of diversion to storage, as well as when you withdraw it from storage later to put it to an authorized beneficial use.
 You cannot store directly-diverted water, because by definition, directly diverted water must be placed to a beneficial use right away.
-Instead, you've _diverted to storage_ that natural water.
+Instead, you‘ve _diverted to storage_ that natural water.

 Some collection to storage might be rediversion of _controlled water_.
 So, not all collection is diversion to storage.
-(We threw in another term there, _controlled_ water: that's water which you previously diverted and then sent downhill, probably to be _rediverted_ and then used elsewhere.)
+(We threw in another term there, _controlled_ water: that‘s water which you previously diverted and then sent downhill, probably to be _rediverted_ and then used elsewhere.)

 ### Refill